ryuuart/long-nguyen-portfolio-2024/web/site/src/content/portfolio/manawave.md

 - a single, shared `requestAnimationFrame` for all marquees since multiple results in worse performance
 - minimizing the amount DOM `Element` cloned

-Each of these points could include an entire article for each.
-The browser is complex.
-A lot of web frameworks actually optimize on each of these points because they follow a similar principle of managing state and rendering it (React).
 Essentially, getting logic and state to render on the browser means computing it separately then making optimized render transactions on the browser.
 The points I listed solve most performance bottlenecks by moving any blocking operations off the main thread.
 When I need to interact with the main thread, it's concentrated and optimized for that single transaction.

 This resulted in a major performance boost from 100s of elements breaking or stuttering any website to near instantaneous animation and renders (<5 ms to calculate, layout, paint styles).